Harvard Medical School-Affiliated Dementia Care Specialists

 Rashmi Kaura, M.D.

 Rashmi Kaura, M.D. is the Medical Director of Hospice and Palliative Care for Hebrew SeniorLife and a Palliative Care and Geriatric Specialist at the Deanna and Sidney Wolk Center for Memory Health.
 She is board certified in hospice and palliative care, geriatric medicine, and internal medicine by the American Board of Internal Medicine.

 Dr. Kaura enjoys working at the Wolk Center for Memory Health because she gets to collaborate and practice with an extraordinary team of health professionals in delivering comprehensive and compassionate care.

-Wendy Shulman is the administrative assistant for the Deanna and Sidney Wolk Center for Memory Health.
+Wendy Shulman is the office manager for the Deanna and Sidney Wolk Center for Memory Health.
 She is the first point of contact for patients and families seeking care at the Wolk Center.
 Wendy feels grateful to be working with an extraordinary team of professionals and assisting in the care coordination efforts that support families seeking care at the Wolk Center.